 While this approach can be expensive initially, in the long run, it will actually save you time and energy while also giving your fishes more room to live out their lives happily.

-Now that we have cleared up why beginners should stay away from nano tanks, it is worth touching upon the actual people such tanks are meant for.
-The ideal hobbyist capable of keeping a nano aquarium would be someone who has a few years of experience and already has at least one other aquarium.
-In such cases, a nano tank could be the perfect way to expand on their hobby.
+Now that we have cleared up why beginners should stay away from pico tanks, it is worth touching upon the actual people such tanks are meant for.
+The ideal hobbyist capable of keeping a pico aquarium would be someone who has a few years of experience and already has at least one other aquarium.
+In such cases, a saltwater pico tank could be the perfect way to expand on their hobby.

 Hi, my name is Sean, and I’m the primary writer on the site.
 I’m blogging mostly about freshwater and saltwater aquariums, fish, invertebrates, and plants.
 I’m experienced in the fishkeeping hobby for many years.
 Over the years I have kept many tanks, and have recently begun getting more serious in wanting to become a professional aquarist.
 All my knowledge comes from experience and reading forums and a lot of informative sites.
 In pursuit of becoming a professional, I also want to inspire as many people as I can to pick up this hobby and keep the public interest growing.